-- 1. Sign in to the BUE portal as a developer or a manager. - 2.
-In the Resources tree, right-click a domain or folder, point to New, and then click Page.
-The Page Designer opens. - 3.
-Select the 1 Column template from the Add Page window and click Create. - All responsive layouts are created in a one column page layout. - 4.
-Click inside the column that you just created.
-On the Properties panel, set the Container Padding to 5px and select the Same for All check box. - 5.
-On the Insert tab, in the Containers group, click Responsive. - The Responsive container is inserted, taking up the full width of the page. - 6.
-On the Insert tab, in the Content group, click WebFOCUS Resources. - 7.
-Populate the responsive container with content from the folder of your choice, by dragging them to the container. - When you drag items sequentially, you can choose the order in which they display, using the shaded placement indicator as a guide.
-When you drag items simultaneously, using the multiselect option (Ctrl key), they display in the order in which they are selected. - 8.
-Multi-select the panels to which you want to assign the Custom CSS Classes by holding the Ctrl key and clicking a title bar of each panel. - For example, if you were going to create a responsive portal that contained four items in the first row, and two items in the second row, you would select the first four panels. - Note: You can only multi-select panels by clicking its title bars.
-If the title bars are hidden, you cannot multi-select these panels. - 9.
-On the Properties tab of the Properties panel, click the Responsive Properties button. - The Advanced Responsive Item Properties dialog box opens. - 10.
-In the Custom CSS Classes field, type bip-responsive-n.
+- 1. Sign in to the portal as a developer or a manager. - 2.
+On the Home page, and click Portal Page.

+3. Select the 1 Column template from the Add Page dialog box, and click Create.

+All responsive layouts are created using a one column page layout.

+- 4. Click inside the column that you just created.
+On the Properties panel, set the Container Padding to 5px and select the Same for All check box, if it is not already enabled. - 5.
+On the Insert tab, in the Containers group, click Responsive.

+The Responsive container is inserted, taking up the full width of the page.

+- 6. On the Insert tab, in the Content group, click WebFOCUS Resources. - 7.
+Populate the responsive container with content from the folder of your choice, by dragging them to the container.

+When you drag items sequentially, you can choose the order in which they display, using the shaded placement indicator as a guide.
+When you drag items simultaneously, using the multiselect option (Ctrl key), they display in the order in which they are selected.

+8. Multi-select the panels to which you want to assign the Custom CSS Classes by holding the Ctrl key and clicking a title bar of each panel.

+For example, if you were going to create a responsive portal that contained four items in the first row, and two items in the second row, you would select the first four panels.

+Note: You can only multi-select panels by clicking its title bars.
+If the title bars are hidden, you cannot multi-select these panels.

+9. On the Properties tab of the Properties panel, click the Responsive Properties button.

+The Advanced Responsive Item Properties dialog box opens.

+10. In the Custom CSS Classes field, type bip-responsive-n.